 And there you go, the best Minecraft texture packs.
 Whether you’re looking for a pack to turn your Minecraft world into a cartoon, or one to make it look more like the real world, you should find what you’re looking for here.

-Of course, to complete the overhaul, we recommend you apply one of the best Minecraft shaders and kit yourself out with shiny new skins – see our guide to the best Minecraft skins.
-If you’re unsure what to build next, you can read our Minecraft ideas guide to get some inspiration.
+Of course, to complete the overhaul, we recommend you apply one of the best Minecraft shaders to really make your Minecraft world more beautiful than ever.
+Next, if you’re unsure what to build next, you can read our Minecraft build ideas guide to get some inspiration.

 Additional entries by Joe Robinson.